SEC Baseball Power Rankings: Middle of league sees notable changes after Week 10

 Upcoming Week: vs. Jacksonville (Tuesday), vs. No. 7 Texas A&M (Friday-Sunday)

-Florida’s up-and-down season continues, and they’re down two spots in this week’s SEC baseball power rankings.
+Florida’s up-and-down season continues, and it is down two spots in this week’s SEC baseball power rankings.
 The Gators lost 13-7 last Tuesday against Bethune-Cookman before taking the series opener against No. 13 Auburn on Thursday.
-That would be Florida’s lone win of the week, though, as they fell 5-3 and 8-5 on Friday and Saturday to lose the series.
+That would be Florida’s lone win of the week, though, as it fell 5-3 and 8-5 on Friday and Saturday to lose the series.
 Next up is a home date with No. 7 Texas A&M this weekend.

 8. Alabama